drshahizan/special-topic-data-engineering/materials/mongodb/submission/StaticIP/Report.md

 notice the learning gaps and focus more on those areas.
 Furthermore, lecturers are able to identify strengths and weaknesses of each individual student to provide personalized guidance and support to help students maximize their strengths and address areas that need improvement.

 #### Challenges Faced:
+- Data consistency and integrity were hard to maintain when using two databases.
+- Debugging and testing were complex and time-consuming.
+- Scalability was a challenge when using multiple technologies.

 #### Potential Improvements:
+- Display visualization that shows students performance and improvement which enables lecturer to quickly identify areas where students are struggling.
+- Predictive analysis to identify at-risk students early and take corrective actions by analyzing patterns in students' data.
+- Providing mobile access to the student result analysis system to allow easy access.

 ## References
 1. [MongoDB and PHP](https://github.com/drshahizan/special-topic-data-engineering/blob/main/materials/mongodb/mongophp.md) <br>